Wayne Wheeler was the de facto leader of the Anti-Saloon League. He was one of the most powerful prohibition leaders in the U.S.

 - Federal and State Laws Relating to Intoxicating Liquors.
 Westerville, OH: Am Issue, 1921.

 - Is Prohibition Constitutional?
-NY: Anti-Saloon League of New York State, 1919.
+NY: Anti-Saloon League of NY, 1919.

 - Is Prohibition a Success after Five Years?
 Westerville, OH: Am Issue, 1925.